FarmData2/FarmData2/components/README.md

   - The entry point should `v-model` the prop to an element in `data.form`

 - All events emitted must be kabob-case.
-- All components must emit `ready` event when they are ready to be used in tests.
+- All components must emit a `ready` event when they are ready to be used in tests.

   - e.g. any API calls that were made in `created` have completed.

+- All components must emit a `valid` event any time their validity changes.

+  - This event will have a boolean payload indicating if the component's value is valid or not.
+  - Entry points will use this value to enable/disable submission.
+  - see `isValid()` computed property below.
+    - The component `watch`es the computed property for changes and emit this event.

 - If an error occurs, the component must emit an `error` event with a `String` message as the payload.

   - The entrypoint will handle the error.

+- Components will have a `isValid()` computed property
+  - true if the component's value is valid
+  - false if the component's value is invalid
+  - bound to `state` of input element and form group
+  - inverse is bound to `aria-invalid`
+  - inverse is bound to `v-if` on `help-text` (hide it if invalid)
+  - watched and a `valid` event is emitted when validity changes.

 ## Component Testing